samluescher/django-form-designer/README.md

             ...
             'form_designer',
         )
 4. Add the form_designer URLs to your URL conf.
-For instance, in order to make a form named `example-form` available under `http://domain.com/forms/example-form`, add the following line to `urls.py`:
+For instance, in order to make a form named `example-form` available under `http://domain.com/forms/example-form`, add the following line to `urls.py`. __Note__: If you are using the form_designer plugin for Django CMS, step 4 is __not__ necessary:

         urlpatterns = patterns('',
             (r'^forms/', include('form_designer.urls')),
             ...
         )

-   __Note__: If you are using the form_designer plugin for Django CMS, step 4 is __not__ necessary.
 5. Add the form_designer admin URLs to your URL conf if you want to use CSV export.
 Add the following line to `urls.py` _before_ the admin URLs:

         urlpatterns = patterns('',